DataDog/documentation/content/agent/prometheus.md

 ## Overview

-This page details how to collect metrics and events from a Prometheus data source by writing a Prometheus Check.
-This page looks first at the `PrometheusCheck` interface, and then propose a simple Prometheus Check that collects timing metrics and status events from [Kube DNS](https://github.com/DataDog/integrations-core/blob/master/kube_dns/check.py).
+This page first looks at the `PrometheusCheck` interface, and then proposes a simple Prometheus Check that collects timing metrics and status events from [Kube DNS](https://github.com/DataDog/integrations-core/blob/master/kube_dns/check.py).

 ## Prometheus check interface